How To Get Rid of Woodpeckers

 To rebuild it, I removed the battery and switch, and ran a long cable indoors to a larger set of D cells.
 The little speaker inside also went bad after a few months, which made the owl sound hoarse.
 So I purchased an outdoor speaker and mounted it on the platform next to the owl.
 If your neighbors complain about the noise from the owl, you can put a resistor in series with the speaker.

 The sensors, of course, cannot really detect birds, but they will be set off by moving leaves and, especially, by reflector tape.
-When the sun hits the reflector tape, your electronic owl will go crazy, hooting continuously and spinning its head around in endless circles.
+Most of the time, these owls just sit there and do nothing.
+But when the sun hits the reflector tape, your electronic owl will go crazy, hooting continuously and spinning its head around in endless circles.
 This convinces the birds that a crazy person lives in the house, and they will avoid it.

 Plastic owls are less effective against other types of birds.
 I had a cardinal that bashed itself against my window every day, frequently knocking itself unconscious.
 Evidently it had decided that its reflection in my window was an extremely ugly enemy bird, and it was trying to kill it.